momargoh/MCycle/docs/_build/html/_sources/examples/quickstart.rst.txt

 Printing cycle summaries
 -------------------------------------------------------------

 Although plotting the cycle is a great visual representation of the cycle, often a more in depth summary is required.
 Here we will size the cycle to the design parameters and print a complete summary of the cycle.
 The :meth:`size() <mcycle.cycles.rankinebasic.RankineBasic.size>` method, as mentioned above, calls the :meth:`size() <mcycle.bases.components.size>` method of each component of the cycle.
-The ``sizeAttr`` attribute determines which component attribute will be sized, while the ``sizeBracket`` attribute defines the bracket containing the solution (not all components require this for their ``size()`` method).
+The ``sizeAttr`` attribute determines which component attribute will be sized, while the ``sizeBounds`` attribute defines the bounds containing the solution (not all components require this for their ``size()`` method).
 For now, we will use the default values for each of the cycle components.

     >>> cycle.size()